cehjelmen/drosophila-bioclim/README.md

 Purpose: Visualizations for plot 1 in `06.WorldClim_dros_figures.R`.
 Uses thermal tolerance map figure and locality info from GBIF to compare distributions (figure 1)

+## 08.all_gbif_dros_map_.R

+Purpose: download all gbif occurence records for the search term "Drosophila".
+Saves csv with species, lat, long, reference, and datasetkey in output folder of data folder

+## 09.research_university_mapping.R

+Purpose: uses list of top research universities to get lat-long information and then plots locations of universities on world map